smartcontractkit/functions-hardhat-starter-kit/README.md

 # For BEGINNERS

-If you're new to web3, we recommend starting with the [Functions - Getting Started](https://docs.chain.link/chainlink-functions/getting-started/) before diving into the code.
+If you're new to web3, it is recommended starting with the [Functions - Getting Started](https://docs.chain.link/chainlink-functions/getting-started/) before diving into the code.

 The above document will help you:

 - Set up a wallet
-- Get founds
+- Get funds
-- Provides more detailed step-by-step description of what you need to do to put data on chain
+- Provides more detailed step-by-step instructions and further information

 ## Tutorials & examples